fweiss/yocto-rpi-vm/README.md

 ## Debugging the image
 Debugging the image on Raspberry Pi Zero/Zero W:

-- use a monitor with switchable HDMI input
-- HDMI - HDMI mini cable or adapter
+- use a monitor with HDMI input, use an HDMI mini cable or adapter
-- USB micro to USB A adapter to connect extra keyboard
+- USB micro to USB A adapter to connect USB keyboard
 - power via the power USB micro connector
+- for RPI GUI, add a mouse with a cheap USB hub and Micro-USB adator

-- LED flashes seven times, indicating missing kernel.img
+> When LED flashes seven times, that indicates missing kernel.img

 ## About bitbake
 Target image bb files are in rpi/meta-rpi/images.